MEDSL/medslcleaner/README.md

 The `medslcleaner` R package helps prepare election returns for release by [MEDSL](https://electionlab.mit.edu).
 We use the package in R scripts that normalize or clean raw data.
+It’s in early development and anything may change.

 ## Installation